rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/create-server.rst

 ``memory`` is the amount of RAM, available to this flavor, specified in megabytes.

-For example, 1GB of available RAM.
+For example, 1 GB of available RAM.

 +++++++++++++++++++++++++
 Flavor disk / system disk